expo/examples/with-reanimated2/README.md

   <!-- Web -->
 </p>

-Experiment with Reanimated 2 (alpha) in SDK 39.
+Experiment with Reanimated 2 (rc) in SDK 40.

 ## 🚀 How to use